LearnLib/alex/book/1.2.1/contents/user-manual/README.md

 ```

 <div class="alert alert-warning">
-    Be aware that currently, due to the limitations of the used Selenium webdriver, the uploading of files only works if
+    Be aware that currently, due to the limitations of the used Selenium webdriver, the upload of files only works if
     a learn process is executed with enabled javascript, which is enabled by default.
 </div>

-#### Revision Management

-Changing a symbol in any way results in the creation of a new revision of it.
-A previous state of a symbol can be
-recovered.

 #### Export & Import

 If you want to save a set of symbols for another project or use already existing ones, the export and import function
 might be of interest for you.
-Note that when exporting symbols, their revision, id and group are deleted in order to be
+Note that when exporting symbols, their id and group are deleted in order to be
 compatible with other projects.

 ALEX supports the import from and export in a JSON file.
 Technically, the possibility of creating symbols with a simple